Use Sheet View

 To access the command:

-- Right-click a plan set or sheet set and select New Sheet View.
+- Right-click a plan set or sheet set and select Sheet View.

 To use a Sheet View:

-- Click the Refresh All button at the bottom of the view to update the current Sheet View and any dynaviews with any changes that have been made to your model and at other paper space levels.
+- Click Refresh All at the bottom of the view to update the Sheet View and any dynaviews with any changes that have been made to your model and at other paper space levels.

 Caution: